mcdonagh/QoL-Utilities/README.md

 And three to toggle on/off the ability to automatically confirm equipping different items.
 One for Refundable items, one for Tradeable items, and one for "Bind on Equip" items.

+**[Middle Marker's](#mm)** in-game configuration consists of five sliders.
+Three sliders to control the Red, Green, and Blue values of the line color.
+One slider to control the line opacity.
+And one slider to control the line thickness.
+Each slider also has a corresponding input field to manually enter a desired value between 0 and 100, inclusive.

 **[Quiet Mode's](#qm)** in-game configuration consists of three checkboxes.
 One to toggle on/off the report that is shown at player logon and on reload.
 And two to toggle on/off the ability to automatically decline certain requests.